 The amended FISCMA additionally prescribes regulations on fund-managing personnel affiliated with the general partners to allow only those who are essentially in charge of the fund management duties at financial institutions or general partners to become fund-managing personnel.
 As the FISCMA to date had not specifically provided any restrictions on fund-managing personnel, the fund-managing personnel could consist of not only those essentially in charge of fund management, but also those related to the private equity fund’s investment target.
 For example, an unseasoned general partner seeking to form a project private equity fund to invest in a certain company may have those with industry experience in the target’s industry as fund-managing personnel as well.
 Pursuant to the amended FISCMA, such personnel can no longer become fund-managing personnel and only those directly responsible for the fund management may register as fund-managing personnel.

-Additionally, regulations on general partners have been strengthened such that unlike in the past, where general partners were indirectly regulated by regulations on private equity funds, there will now be various regulatory mechanisms that take direct measures for inspection on general partners under the amended FISCMA.
-This change likely reflects the intent of the Korean supervisory authorities to further tighten the supervision on general partners henceforth.
+Additionally, regulations on general partners have been strengthened such that unlike in the past, where general partners were indirectly regulated by regulations on private equity funds, there are now various regulatory mechanisms that take direct measures for inspection on general partners under the amended FISCMA.
+This change likely reflects the intent of the Korean supervisory authorities to further tighten the supervision of general partners henceforth.

-Finally, as mentioned above, as new restrictions are imposed on the types of investors that can participate in institutional private funds (PEF), newly established general partners that cannot receive investments from such investors will find heightened barriers to market entry.
+Finally, as mentioned above, as new restrictions are imposed on the types of investors that can participate in institutional private funds, newly established general partners who cannot receive investments from such investors face heightened barriers to market entry.